-->

 Executive summary

-AT&T Alien Labs has recently discovered a cluster of Linux ELF executables that have low or zero anti-virus detections in VirusTotal (see example in figure 1), though our internal threat analysis systems have flagged them as malicious.
-Upon inspection of the samples, Alien Labs has identified them as modifications of the open-source PRISM backdoor used by multiple threat actors in various campaigns.
+LevelBlue Labs has recently discovered a cluster of Linux ELF executables that have low or zero anti-virus detections in VirusTotal (see example in figure 1), though our internal threat analysis systems have flagged them as malicious.
+Upon inspection of the samples, LevelBlue Labs has identified them as modifications of the open-source PRISM backdoor used by multiple threat actors in various campaigns.

 PRISM in VirusTotal

 Figure 1.
-PRISM sample marked as clean in VirusTotal, as captured by Alien Labs.
+PRISM sample marked as clean in VirusTotal, as captured by LevelBlue Labs.

 Analysis